Grax32/Grax32.github.io/2013/04/FakeDbSet.md

+---
+layout: pages
+permalink: /2013/04/FakeDbSet.html
-Grax Coding: A FakeDbSet that implements IDbSet and uses IList for data manipulation
+title: A FakeDbSet that implements IDbSet and uses IList for data manipulation
+---
 A FakeDbSet that implements IDbSet<T> and uses IList<T> for data manipulation

  If you have ever tried to test code that depends on DbSet<T> or IDbSet<T> by creating a fake that implements IDbSet<T>, you may have found it more complicated than you planned, due to the fact that there are a lot of methods needed to implement the IDbSet<T> interface to just get a minimal amount of functionality from your fake.